ETS-Android2/Mudita/README.md

 # Scheduling your Medicine
- User is only required to provide minimal information about the medicine like:
+ User is only required to provide minimal information about the medicine like :
  1. Name of the Medicine( For obvious reasons :)
  2. Number of Doses
  3. Which Days?